michael-jones253/Cocoa-CouchDB-http-tool/README.md

 <pre><code>{“_id”:”5a91243f72a836d475b56b20c90012ef”,”_rev”:”1-b14c811bf485b30b70aab77810769d00”,”company”:”Example, Inc.”}</code></pre>.

 Then I can use the copy button to put the document complete with id and revision back into the data window, make and adjustment e.g. alter the compnay name, select the HTTP "PUT" button and press "go".
 Being a REST API CouchDB treats this as an existing resource and modifies it.
 The _id field is actually in the URL address bar, but CouchDB ignores it.
 The _rev field, however is necessary otherwise CouchDB will report a document conflict.
+The revision requiremnet is part of CouchDB's model to ensure the integrity of document modifications.

 ## Map-reduce example.